iobroker-community-adapters/ioBroker.roadtraffic/README.md

 [![Tests](https://travis-ci.org/BuZZy1337/ioBroker.roadtraffic.svg?branch=master)](https://travis-ci.org/BuZZy1337/ioBroker.roadtraffic)

 [![NPM](https://nodei.co/npm/iobroker.roadtraffic.png?downloads=true)](https://nodei.co/npm/iobroker.roadtraffic/)
+## About this Adapter
+This Adapter uses Google Maps API to check the traffic on your routes.
+You can configure multiple routes and the adapter will check the actual traffic situation and shows you how long your journey will take.
+(At the moment it saves the time in seconds).
+Adapter is at a veeerryyy early state right now..
+I am planning to implement an alarm clock - so you can tell the Adapter at which time you have to be at work - and what should happen when its time to leave/wake up (Start playing Radio and do an Announcement like "It seems like there is some trafficjam on your route.
+You need to get up now for not being late at work!" on Alexa etc.) ..
+Feel free to create some feature-requests here on Github - just open an Issue for that! ;)

 ## Getting started
 First of all: You may be worried about the step "Set up Billing account & Paymentmethod" that Google may ask you for when you create the Account to get the API Key..
 Dont worry!
 Google gives you a credit of 200$ each month..
 (Visit https://cloud.google.com/maps-platform/pricing/sheet/ for more information).
 You can do ~40.000 requests per Month for free..